vitessio/website/content/en/docs/get-started/kubernetes.md

 jobs/zone1-commerce-0-init-shard-master   1         1            14m
 ```

-If you have installed the mysql client, you should now be able to connect to the cluster using the following command:
+If you have installed the the MySQL client, you should now be able to connect to the cluster using the following command:

 ``` sh
 ~/...vitess/examples/helm> ./kmysql.sh